standroidbeta/standroidbeta.github.io/_posts/2019-05-24-First-Kaggle-Competition.md

 ```python
 !kaggle competitions download -c ds3-predictive-modeling-challenge
 ```
-I then imported all of the Python Library tools that I thought that I might need to use for this project.
+I then imported all of the Python Library tools that I thoughtI might need to use for this project.
 It turned out that I only used a few of them.
 But hey, better to be prepared for anything than for nothing.

 ```python